 Many people experience heel pain occasionally, but if your symptoms last for more than a few days, it’s vital to seek treatment.
-At Greenwood Foot Clinic, board-certified podiatrist and foot surgeon Mark Lazar, DPM, and podiatrist and foot surgeon Stephen Tentler, DPM, and the team, provide minimally invasive treatments for heel pain.
+At Greenwood Foot Clinic, board-certified podiatrist and foot surgeon Mark Lazar, DPM, and his team provide minimally invasive treatments for heel pain.
 To make an appointment, call the office in Greenwood or Martinsville, Indiana, or book online today.

 Heel pain is discomfort that occurs at the back of your foot.
 Often, it’s due to general wear-and-tear, but if your symptoms persist or worsen, it may point to a more serious underlying condition.